How many keys are on a computer keyboard?

 - Apple MacBook Air laptop - 78 keys

 Other keyboard configurations may include more than 104 keys, mainly being the Korean, Japanese, and Brazilian keyboards.
-Also, keyboards with keys to control a CD drive and Media Center functionality using special keys may have several dozen additional keys.
+Also, keyboards with keys to control a disc drive and Media Center functionality using special keys may have several dozen additional keys.
 Other keyboards provide programmable keys and may fall into the category of a programmable or gaming keyboard.

 Gaming keyboards, media keyboards, or programmable keyboards often have 110 to 115 keys.
 The specific number of keys they have depends on the additional functionality they provide for a computer and to users.